 If done right, a baby registry can really help you get equipped and minimize the cost of your baby’s first year, which can total over $24,000, depending on your circumstances, according to a 2017 U.S. government report (the most recent stats for everything).
 Take the products you list as seriously as if they were ultimately going to end up on your credit card statement.

 To get the most mileage out of your baby registry, think of it as a limited resource and every item you put on it as using “registry dollars.”

 When you register an item, ask yourself, “Do I really want to spend my registry dollars on that?”
 Not sure about a product?
 Don’t list it yet—if ever.
-If an item you’re considering is pricey, such as a premium car seat and stroller, do extra homework and think on it before listing it, even if you’re not paying.
+If an item you’re considering is pricey, such as a premium car seat and stroller, do extra homework and think on it before listing it on your baby registry, even if you’re not paying.

 If you’re not having a baby shower, all the more reason to get to work to select just the right products for you and your lifestyle.

 Baby Registry List Must-Haves